6x salary mortgage boost for first time buyers

 First time buyer mortgages: What are my other options?

-Competition between mortgage lenders has intensified in recent months as they clamour for business.
+But the good news is that competition between mortgage lenders has intensified in recent months as they clamour for business.
 And there are some new mortgage options designed to help first time buyers.

 Some alternative ways to buy a home if you’ve got a small deposit include: